 Nearly every Portland menu has something for vegetarians, and, with the pervasive focus on local produce, those dishes are anything but afterthoughts.
 Here are a handful of Portland restaurants that focus on vegetarian dining.

 Start the day with biscuits and almond gravy at Vita Café, an omnivore diner serving breakfast, lunch and dinner in the Alberta Arts District.
-Or, stop by Alberta later in the day for all-vegetarian (and often vegan or gluten-free) fine dining at Natural Selection; order a la carte or experience the four-course prix fixe meal for $45.

 Many of Portland’s wallet-friendly food carts cater to vegetarians, and almost every cart has at least one veg option.
 Downtown, DC Vegetarian serves meatless burgers, BLTs and Reubens; while The Whole Bowl draws crowds for its simple rice-and-bean bowls topped with garlicky sauce.